Panasonic G2 vs L10

 The G2 writes its imaging data to SDXC cards, while the L10 uses SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G2 and Panasonic Lumix DMC- L10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G2 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the G2 and the L10 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the L10 does not have a direct successor.
 Further information on the features and operation of the G2 and L10 can be found, respectively, in the Panasonic G2 Manual (free pdf) or the online Panasonic L10 Manual.

 So what is the bottom line?
 Is the Panasonic G2 better than the Panasonic L10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (12 vs 10MP) with a 10% higher linear resolution.